ffflorian/windows-shortcut-maker/README.md

     console.error(error);
   });

+// Creates an object to store all parameters to be passed to the Windows API const options: ShortcutOptions = {
+  filepath: 'C:\\Program Files\\GIMP 2\\bin\\gimp-2.8.exe',
+  linkFilepath: '.'
+};

-// Synchronously creates a "GIMP" shortcut file on the desktop try {
+// Synchronously creates a "GIMP" shortcut file in the current directory try {
   sm.makeSync(options);
 } catch (error) {